Mid-Atlantic Residents See Ocean Health as Major Economic Issue

 Below are some key findings from the survey of residents who live in the Mid-Atlantic region’s coastal communities:

-· More residents rate protecting the coastal and ocean environment as a high priority (81%) than improving public education (71%), improving the local economy and creating jobs (65%), lowering taxes (60%) and controlling growth and development (50%).
+More residents rate protecting the coastal and ocean environment as a high priority (81%) than improving public education (71%).
+Also, improving the local economy and creating jobs (65%), lowering taxes (60%), and controlling growth and development (50%).

-· Support for offshore wind farms has declined since 2009, with 72% (down 10 points) supporting windmills that are not visible from shore and 52% (down 15 points) supporting those that are visible from shore.
+Support for offshore wind farms has declined since 2009, with 72% (down 10 points).
+Moreover, supporting windmills that are not visible from shore and 52% (down 15 points) supporting those that are visible from shore.

-· Most (57%) residents say their communities are prepared to deal with the threats of sea level rise and coastal storms, while 40% say their towns are not prepared.
+Most (57%) residents say their communities are ready to deal with the threats of sea level rise and coastal storms.
+Moreover, 40% say their towns are not ready.

 “Sandy clearly changed how coastal residents view the threats of climate change and sea level rise,” MacDonald said.
 “There is a much firmer acceptance of the warnings coming from the scientific community along with an expectation that government should be doing more about it.”

 The regionwide survey was conducted from Aug.
-3 to 16 with 1,512 adult residents and has a ±2.5% margin of error.
-The Mid-Atlantic coastal survey was conducted from April 26 to May 31 with 1,005 permanent residents of coastal communities and has a ±3.1% margin of error.
+3 to 16 with 1,512 adult residents and had a ±2.5% margin of error.
+The Mid-Atlantic coastal survey was conducted from April 26 to May 31.
+It includes 1,005 permanent residents of coastal communities and has a ±3.1% margin of error.